 Only two-thirds of the originally requested program area size are accommodated in two evenly tempered interiors; one housing a restaurant with kitchen and storage facilities, the other one combining a multifunctional room, exhibition space, outdoor equipment rental, and restrooms.
 Both are oriented towards the central atrium which they frame with a rhythmic, well-detailed sequence of robust timber-framed windows and doors.
 The atrium with its glazed roof and facades is a passively tempered, multifunctional zone that allows for season-related usage.
 This weather-protected plaza articulates the central meeting point within the larger ‘transferium’, a space modelled on the archetype of the forum, an urban condenser amidst a natural area.

 The building is energy-neutral in terms of mechanical ventilation and heating.
 In order to comply with the very low construction budget, it is based on the adoption of a Dutch standard greenhouse structure and two generic utility sheds.
-The project is the result of a tender selection process.
+The project is the result of a tender selection process and completed in 2020.